annesofiehusted/elma/README.md

 The package is made as a part of the course "Dataprojekt" at Aarhus University, 2024.

-By Nour Mamoun Abdul Rahman Al Said, Anne Sofie Gam Husted and Sif Michelen Jonsdottir.
+By Nour Mamoun Abdul Rahman Al Said, Anne Sofie Gam Husted and Sif Michelsen Jonsdottir.

 With guidance from associate professor [Simon Tilma Vistisen](https://pure.au.dk/portal/da/persons/vistisen%40clin.au.dk).